Aulikaras

 The word "Aulikara" (Late Brahmi script: _{} Au-li-ka-rā) in the Risthal inscription.
 The first letter Au is a variation in a style specific to the 6-7th century.

 The Aulikaras (Late Brahmi script: _{} Au-li-ka-rā), were an ancient clan that ruled the Kingdom of Malwa between 350 and 575.

 Epigraphical discoveries have brought to light two royal lines, who call themselves as the Aulikaras and ruled from Dashapura (present-day Mandsaur).
 The first royal house, which ruled from Dashapura comprised the following kings in the order of succession: Jayavarma, Simhavarma, Naravarma, Vishvavarma and Bandhuvarma.
 The Rīsthal stone slab inscription discovered in 1983 has brought to light another royal house, which comprised the following kings in the order of succession: Drumavardhana, Jayavardhana, Ajitavardhana, Vibhishanavardhana, Rajyavardhana and Prakashadharma, who defeated Toramana.
 In all probability, Yashodharman also belonged to this house and he was the son and successor of Prakashadharma.
 Yashodharma defeated Mihirakula and freed the Malwa region from the Hunas.
 The rule of the Aulikaras over Malwa ended with him.

-Origin of the Aulikaras
+Origin

 Nothing is mentioned about the origin of the Aulikaras or the Olikaras (as mentioned in the Bihar Kotra inscription of Naravarma) in their inscriptions.
 Based on the fact that, they used the Malava Samvat in preference to the use of Gupta era in all of their inscriptions in spite of their first royal house being a feudatory of the Guptas, historian D. C. Sircar assumed them as a clan of the Malavas.
 This clan settled in the Dasheraka region (present-day western Malwa) in the course of their migration from the Punjab.
 His view was supported by K.K.
 Dasgupta and K.C.
 Jain.